S.African Panel Orders Ex-leader Zuma To Testify In Graft Probe - UrduPoint

 "I am giving him an opportunity to come here and clear his name," Zondo said, adding that failure to comply was tantamount to "a criminal offence" as the commission's statutory powers are equivalent to that of a high court.

+Dozens of Zuma supporters wearing military uniforms and T-shirts with Zuma's portrait chanted "Leave Zuma alone" as they picketed outside the commission's offices in Johannesburg.

+They called on Zondo to recuse himself, accusing him of being anti-Zuma.

-Zuma's successor President Cyril Ramaphosa has vowed to tackle corruption in South Africa, which has been led by the ANC party since Nelson Mandela came to power in 1994 after the end of apartheid.
+Zuma's successor President Cyril Ramaphosa has vowed to tackle corruption in South Africa, which has been led by the African National Congress since Nelson Mandela came to power in 1994 after the end of apartheid.

 The commission is due to continue sitting until March 2021.